-Class lists for the current semester are available to instructors on WebAdvisor and are automatically updated whenever registration changes are processed.
+Class lists for the current semester are available to instructors on Self-Service and are automatically updated whenever registration changes are processed.
 Rosters should be checked frequently against actual attendance.
-Non-attendance of registered students should be reported to the Learning Commons via Academic Performance Reports (APRs) as soon as the situation comes to the instructor's attention.
+Non-attendance of registered students should be reported to the Center for Student Success via Academic Performance Reports (APRs) as soon as the situation comes to the instructor's attention.
 Attendance by non-registered students should be reported to the Registrar's Office.